jorisvandenbossche/course-python-data/notebooks/case1_bike_count.md

 +++

 As explained above, the first and second column (respectively `datum` and `tijd`) indicate the date and hour of the day.
-To obtain a time series, we have to combine those two columns into one series of actual datetime values.
+To obtain a time series, we have to combine those two columns into one series of actual timestamp values.

 +++